-On May 12, 2013, the family of Derek Boogaard filed a wrongful-death lawsuit in Chicago against the National Hockey League.
-The suit alleges that the NHL was responsible for the physical trauma and brain damage that occurred to the former enforcer during his six-year career.
-As a result of Boogaard’s injuries, he became addicted to prescription painkillers.
-This ultimately resulted in his death after an overdose of the painkillers.
+On May 12, 2013, the family of Derek Boogaard filed a wrongful-death lawsuit in Chicago against the National Hockey League (NHL), alleging that the NHL was responsible for the physical trauma and brain damage Boogaard suffered during his six-year career.
+Boogaard became addicted to prescription painkillers following several injuries and passed away from an overdose of the painkillers.

 Background of the Case

 At the time of his death, Boogaard was playing for the NHL’s New York Rangers.
 He was found dead in his Minneapolis, Minnesota apartment on May 13, 2011 when he was only twenty-eight years old.
 In Boogaard’s NHL career, he participated in at least sixty-six fights over the course of 277 regular-season games.
 Boogaard’s last NHL game was on December 9, 2010, where he suffered a concussion during a fight in Ottawa, Ontario.

 The lawsuit alleges that the NHL “breached its duty to Boogaard” because of its failure to monitor his prescriptions and establish proper procedures for administering the medications.
 The lawsuit points out that NHL teams’ physicians, dentists, trainers, and staff “provided copious amounts of prescription pain medications, sleeping pills, and painkiller injections . . . to combat the injuries and pain he endured.”
 Boogaard was given at least 13 injections of Toradol, which is a masking agent for pain, by doctors of at least seven separate NHL teams and prescribed 1,021 pills during the 2008-2009 season with the Minnesota Wild alone.